monolithst/functional-models-orm/README.md

 // Create a model as usual.
 const modelInstance = Trains.create({ name: 'Yellow Train'})

-// Was this created by code or by a datastore? console.log(modelInstance.isDirty() === true)     // true means this did not come from a database call.

 // Save this to a datastore, get back a cleaned version of the model. const savedModel = await modelInstance.save()

-// Was this created by the datastore? yes. - No need to save again. console.log(savedModel.isDirty() === true)        // false console.log(await savedModel.toObj())
+console.log(await savedModel.toObj())
 /*
 {